narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 You may also create a table `MetadataSuggestion` to persist suggestions, but MVP can keep it ephemeral.

----

 ### 4.3.
 UI for Metadata Suggestions

 In the SEO scan table:

-- Add column “Actions” with button **“Suggest Metadata”**.
+- Add column "Actions" with button "Suggest Metadata".

-On click:
+- On click:
   - Call `POST /ai/metadata`.
   - Show modal with:
     - Current title + description.
     - Suggested title + description.
-  - Buttons: “Copy to clipboard” (MVP) and “Close”.
+    - Buttons: "Copy to clipboard" (MVP) and "Close".

 No application back to CMS yet (that will be done for Shopify in later phases).